dogweather/forkful/content/en/clojure/dates-and-times/getting-the-current-date.md

 weight: 29
 ---

-## What & Why?
-Getting the current date in programming is crucial for a myriad of reasons, including logging, timestamping events, and scheduling tasks.
-In Clojure, a Lisp dialect on the JVM, this task leverages Java interop capabilities, allowing for straightforward access to the rich Java Date-Time API.

 ## How to:

 ### Using Java Interop
 Clojure's seamless interoperability with Java allows you to tap into the Java Date-Time API directly.
 Here's how you can get the current date: